Special tilting modules for algebras with positive dominant dimension: Recollements and homotopy categories

 Let $B $ be a finite-dimensional algebra, let $e\in B$ be an idempotent element and write $A=eBe$ for the corresponding idempotent subalgebra (sometimes called the \emph{corner} or \emph{boundary algebra}).
 We obtain from $e$ a diagram

 of six functors, defined by

-Such data is known as a \emph{recollement} of abelian categories, and can be defined in abstract, but we will only consider recollements of module categories determined by idempotents as above (cf.\ \cite{PV}).
+Various properties of the above six functors, including that both $(\ell,e)$ and $(e,r)$ are adjoint pairs, mean that this diagram forms a \emph{recollement} of abelian categories; we do not give the general definition here since we will only consider recollements of module categories determined by idempotents as above (cf.\ \cite{PV}).
 For a $\Gamma$-module $M$, one obtains the same $A$-module $eM$ either by applying the functor $e$ in this diagram, or by multiplying on the left by the idempotent $e$, hence the abuse of notation.